JNisk/AncesTrim/README.md

 This script has been tested with Python 2.6.6 in a Linux environment, and compatibility with other versions or operating systems is not guaranteed.
-There are no modules that need to be installed.
+There are no Python modules that need to be installed.

 # Installation